Supporting independence for people living with dementia

 The challenge

-People living with dementia told us they want to live independently, access their community, socialise with friends, and continue to participate in activities they enjoy doing.
-But many we spoke to do not go out as they or those who care for them are concerned about the struggle to navigate places.
+Care City published a landmark report on life in London for those with a diagnosis of dementia.
+People living with dementia told us they want to live independently, access their community, socialise with friends, and continue to participate in activities they enjoy.
+However, many we spoke to do not go out as they or those who care for them are concerned about the struggle to navigate places.
+Carers and professional care workers found it hard to support people in going to places without a lot of timely preparation, which they often didn’t have the capacity to complete.

 Dorothy Frequently Asked Questions